-We have written a comprehensive article about adding legal pages to your site.
-For more info, see this article: Adding Legal Pages To Your Site
+To learn more about adding legal pages to your website, see this article: The Importance Of Adding Legal Pages To Your Site

-In today’s highly competitive digital economy, being generous with information has become one of the key differentiators for businesses selling similar products or services.
+In today’s ultra-competitive online business economy, the willingness to deliver valuable content to visitors at no cost has become one of the key differentiators for businesses selling similar products or services.

-Providing great content with information, tips or advice will get your visitors to share your information and come back for more content.
-Publishing content is the most effective way to inform and teach your visitors and prospective clients about your services.
+By committing to providing great content with information, advice or tips, you will get your readers sharing your web pages and coming back for more.
+Using content is a great way to educate your visitors and prospects about your business and services.

-For example, if you provide services that help people lose weight, then some of the topics you could cover as content on your site:
+For example, if you provide weight management services, then some of the areas you could publish content about include the following:

-You can also create a series of informative articles that will help your readers understand your medical or health-related services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).
+You can also create a series of informative articles that will help your prospective clients understand your services, by explaining benefits, procedures, terminology, etc.

-Remember to include the same keywords in your articles that your prospective clients will search to find you online.
+Use the same keywords and terms in your content that prospective clients will search for.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive a comprehensive series of training emails with actionable information and practical tips that will teach exactly how to drive more traffic to your website or blog, save money creating useful content that will add value to your visitors and grow your presence online using content marketing.
+You will receive a comprehensive series of training emails with actionable information that will show you how to drive more traffic to your website or blog, save money creating useful content that will add value to your site visitors and grow your website using content marketing strategies.
 It’s not only a great course with loads of useful information, it’s also completely FREE!

-Improving your site’s user experience (known as UX) helps keep visitors coming back and engaging with your site.
-This section will show you different ways to improve visitor engagement and user experience.
+Improving website user experience (generally referred to as UX) will help to keep visitors coming back and using your site.
+This section will show you ways you can improve visitor engagement and user experience.

-If you provide information that adds value to others, other sites will want to syndicate your content to their visitors.
+If you provide information that adds value to others, other businesses will want to syndicate your content to their visitors.

 Some of the benefits of having other businesses syndicate your content, include: